-Prefabricated track systems are designed for all levels of training and competition at high intensity use facilities and they are the preferred track surface for wheelchair athletes and is extensively used at Major Track & Field Championships (a prefabricated track surface was used at the London 2012 Olympic and Paralympic Games).
-Whilst they are more expensive to install than other track systems they tend to be much harder wearing and require less maintenance and remedial repairs.
+Prefabricated track systems are designed for all levels of training and competition at high intensity use facilities and they are the preferred track surface for wheelchair athletes and is extensively used at Major Track & Field Championships.
+Whilst they are more expensive to install than other track systems they tend to be harder wearing and require less maintenance and remedial repairs.